Mosaic Captures Essence of Wilderness’ Beauty

 A wall that was once bare is now, when kissed with sunlight, a shimmering masterpiece crafted from precisely cut pieces of glass that portray a scene that unfolds from morning to night.

-The recently unveiled art installation at Deukmejian Wilderness Park is a story that is told in the form of a 26-foot-wide mosaic mural conceived by artist Hannah Maximova.
+The recently unveiled mural at Deukmejian Wilderness Park is a story that is told in the form of a 26-foot-wide mosaic conceived by artist Hannah Maximova.
 Her labor of love, “The Breath of a Deukmejian Day,” is in many ways an ode to the city of Glendale and the nature that encompasses the community she has called home for 19 years.

 “You can really feel that the space is different,” Maximova said.
 “I love bringing attention and focus more deeply to a treasured space.
 It’s a pleasure to be able to make a lasting artwork that changes the experience of an important place.”

-The journey of bringing the mural to life started with Maximova using watercolor paint to externalize her vision.
-Next, she free-drew her design on paper laid on to the wall.
-Then, she cut out the drawings that became templates for the mosaic tiles she cut from glass.
-Lastly, she assembled and glued the pieces onto cement boards before they were transported to their permanent location at the park.
+The journey of making the mural come to life started with Maximova using watercolor paint to externalize her vision.
+Next, she free-drew her design on paper laid against the park’s wall.
+Then, she cut out the drawings that became templates for the mosaic tiles she shaped from glass.
+Afterward, she assembled and glued the pieces onto cement boards before they were transported to their permanent location.

-The site’s wall was grinded down to be smooth and a wall-leveling agent was applied to further flatten it.
-Each piece was later assembled and adhered with cement, grouted and cleaned to perfection — an effort that immortalized the effervescent plants and wildlife in the park, including manzanita trees, an owl, a mountain lion, kit foxes, hummingbirds and bats.
+The site’s wall was later grinded down to be smooth and a wall-leveling agent was applied to further flatten it.
+Each assembled piece was eventually adhered with cement, grouted and cleaned to perfection — an effort that immortalized the park’s effervescent plants and wildlife, including manzanita trees, an owl, a mountain lion, kit foxes, hummingbirds and bats.

 “We have an amazing city that I love living in,” Maximova said.
 “It is very precious to me to have my work in a city park in Glendale that represents the plants and animals of this area.

-“This wall was once a wall without this and for so many people to commit to being different, beautiful and enriched is an honor for me, to be the person that does that,” she added.
-“You can really feel that the space is different.
-I love bringing attention and focus more deeply to a treasured space.”
+“This wall was once a wall without this and for so many people to commit to it being different, beautiful and enriched is an honor for me, to be the person that does that,” she added.

 President Paul Rabinov of the Glendale Parks and Open Space Foundation said Maximova’s art is a welcome addition that will be given a major dedication on Saturday, Feb.
 12, accompanying the opening of the park’s Stone Barn Nature Center.